 Our curriculum leaders for Physical Education are Tina Culpin and Amanda Read

 We want all our children to engage in physical activity throughout the school day and work hard to ensure that they do so across the curriculum.
 Our PE curriculum is one aspect of ensuring that we have active children.
 We teach a minimum of 2 hours curricular PE each week.
-We follow the Cambridgeshire Local Authority PE Scheme of Work to ensure coverage and progression.
-We engage with Hunts Schools Sports Partnership to ensure that our teachers work along qualified PE teachers and coaches to deliver high quality teaching in PE.
+We follow the Cambridgeshire Local Authority PE Scheme of Work to ensure coverage and progression..
+Our curriculum plan is responsive to opportunities that present themselves throughout the year.and reflect our school and local communities.
+We engage with Hunts Schools Sports Partnership to ensure great CPD for our teachers, enabling them to deliver high quality teaching in PE.
+Our curriculum is enhanced by links with local sports clubs.
 We organise a variety of extra-curricular opportunities for our children and take part in lots of competition, both within school and across schools.
-We hold a ‘Sports Morning’ once a month which is led by our Year 5 and 6 Sports Leaders for children in years 2 – 6.
+We hold Sports Mornings’ which are led by our Year 5 and 6 Sports Leaders for children in years 1 – 6.

 We uphold the School Games values and they form the mainstay of our House Point Award system when we award points when we see the values being demonstrated.

 Assessment of PE skills is ongoing (formative) during lessons.
 Teachers use the skills statements to assess and use this responsively to support children as necessary.